Skip to content

 Copyright (c) 2015 The Libbpf Authors.
 All rights reserved.

-Copy a NUL terminated string from an unsafe user address unsafe_ptr to dst.
-The size should include the terminating NUL byte.
-In case the string length is smaller than size, the target is not padded with further NUL bytes.
-If the string length is larger than size, just size-1 bytes are copied and the last byte is set to NUL.
+Copy a NULL terminated string from an unsafe user address unsafe_ptr to dst.
+The size should include the terminating NULL byte.
+In case the string length is smaller than size, the target is not padded with further NULL bytes.
+If the string length is larger than size, just size-1 bytes are copied and the last byte is set to NULL.

 }